sanger-tol/treeval/docs/output.md

 </details>

-The reference fasta is split (SELFCOMP_SPLITFASTA) and chunked (CHUNKFASTA) to be by rapidly aligned with itself using [MUMMER](https://nf-co.re/modules/mummer).
-The outputted alignment files are merged (CONCATMUMMER) and converted into the .bed format (SELFCOMP_MUMMER2BED).
-This is then used by SELFCOMP_MAPIDS to generate a .bed file with a list of IDs and the genomic positions of selfcomplementary regions, which is then sorted by [BEDTOOLS_SORT](https://nf-co.re/modules/bedtools_sort).
-SELFCOMP_ALIGNMENTBLOCKS runs on this output to build alignment blocks.
-Merge alignment blocks ([BEDTOOLS_MERGE](https://nf-co.re/modules/bedtools_merge)) and then all individual block files (CONCATBLOCKS), filtered by motif length.
-This is converted to .bigBed by [UCSC_BEDTOBIGBED](https://nf-co.re/modules/ucsc_bedtobigbed).
+he SELFCOMP subworkflow is a comparative genomics analysis originally performed by the Ensembl project.
+It involves comparing the genes and genomic sequences within a single species.
+The goal of the analysis is mainly to identify haplotypic duplications in a particular genome assembly.

+The workflow consists of the following steps:

+[SELFCOMP_SPLITFASTA](../modules/local/selfcomp_splitfasta): The reference FASTA file is fragmented into smaller sequences.
+Here, we define the fragment size as 500 kb, which helps ensure the delineation of inter-alignments.
+The process output a new FASTA file with renamed FASTA IDS.

+[CHUNKFASTA](../modules/local/chunkfasta): This is the preprocessing step of running [MUMMER](https://nf-co.re/modules/mummer).
+The number of chunks is defined by the size of the genome.
+For a standard-size genome under 1G, the fragmented FASTA file is then split into 5 portions.

+[MUMMER](../modules/nf-core/mummer/main), [CONCATMUMMER](../modules/local/concatmummer) and [SELFCOMP_MUMMER2BED](../modules/local/selfcomp_mummer2bed):  The fragmented genome is aligned with itself using MUMMER, enabling rapid alignment.
+The resulting alignment files are merged using CONCATMUMMER and then converted into the BED format using SELFCOMP_MUMMER2BED

+[SELFCOMP_MAPIDS](../modules/local/selfcomp_mapids): This step converts the alignements coordinates happens during SELFCOMP_SPLITFASTA step to the original genomic coordinates, the output is also in BED format, which is then sorted by [BEDTOOLS_SORT](../modules/nf-core/bedtools/sort/main).

+[SELFCOMP_ALIGNMENTBLOCKS](../modules/local/selfcomp_alignmentblocks): The process aims to build alignment blocks by chaining up the alignments, allowing for 100 kb INDEL.
+The final results are then converted to BIGBED file using [UCSC_BEDTOBIGBED](./modules/nf-core/ucsc/bedtobigbed/main).
 ![Selfcomp workflow](images/treeval_1_0_selfcomp.jpeg)

 ![Workflow Legend](images/treeval_1_0_legend.jpeg)